Main Page | History of the Novel | The Bluestockings | About LiteraryHistory.com

 18th-Century British Social & Historical Background

-American Writers of the 17th Century & 18th Century
+American Writers of the 17th & 18th Centuries

 Bradstreet, Anne.
 (1612?-1672).
 Early American poet.